Legacy Giving

 You have several options and each one has its own set of unique tax advantages.
 Here’s a brief overview but please talk to your professional advisor to find out more.

-YOUR GIFT YOUR GOAL HOW IT WORKS
+YOUR GIFT | YOUR GOAL | HOW IT WORKS |

-Gift in your Will Whether you give a set amount or a percentage of your estate, you can have an extraordinary, positive impact.
+Gift in your Will | Whether you give a set amount or a percentage of your estate, you can have an extraordinary, positive impact. |

+A Will bequest can be as simple as a sentence or two naming KBI in your Will or in a codicil added to your existing Will.
 You can leave a share of your assets: It can be a percentage of what is left of your Estate or assets after other gifts (and debts) have been paid—this is known as a “residual gift.”
+You can leave a fixed sum of money: This type of gift is known as a “specific gift.” |

-Retirement Assets Donating a portion of your Registered Retirement Savings Plan (RRSP) or Registered Retirement Income Fund (RRIF) is a simple, flexible way to give to KBI while enjoying tax benefits.
-There are several ways to give a gift of life insurance: You can include KBI in the beneficiary information of the plan document.
+Retirement Assets | Donating a portion of your Registered Retirement Savings Plan (RRSP) or Registered Retirement Income Fund (RRIF) is a simple, flexible way to give to KBI while enjoying tax benefits. | There are several ways to give a gift of life insurance: You can include KBI in the beneficiary information of the plan document.
 You can also nominate multiple beneficiaries so that you ensure loved ones are cared for while also providing a donation to KBI.
-A tax receipt for the value of the investment gifted will be issued to your estate and applied toward the final income tax return.
+A tax receipt for the value of the investment gifted will be issued to your estate and applied toward the final income tax return. |

-Gift of Life Insurance Donating your life insurance is one of the easiest ways to make a significant impact on KBI’s future with a relatively small gift today.
-You can make KBI the beneficiary of a life insurance policy.
-This option gives you no immediate tax benefits since KBI does not own the policy, but your estate will receive a charitable tax receipt for the death benefits.
+Gift of Life Insurance | Donating your life insurance is one of the easiest ways to make a significant impact on KBI’s future with a relatively small gift today. | You can make KBI the beneficiary of a life insurance policy.
+This option gives you no immediate tax benefits since KBI does not own the policy, but your estate will receive a charitable tax receipt for the death benefits. |

-Securities Donating the value of stocks, mutual funds and bonds allows you to make a gift without depleting your bank account.
-When you give appreciated stock, mutual funds or bonds you can avoid capital gains tax and receive a charitable income tax deduction for the full amount of the gift.
+Securities | Donating the value of stocks, mutual funds and bonds allows you to make a gift without depleting your bank account. | When you give appreciated stock, mutual funds or bonds you can avoid capital gains tax and receive a charitable income tax deduction for the full amount of the gift. |

 TOP 5 Legacy Giving Myths

-1. I already give money annually.
+- I already give money annually.
 Thank you so much!
 Regular giving is an important part of how non-profits keep their doors open.
 But what happens to the organization you have supported when you are no longer here to make that gift?
 A legacy gift can help ensure that your support continues.

-2. Only seniors can leave a legacy gift.
+- Only seniors can leave a legacy gift.
 Seniors are an important and influential group, but any person—no matter their age—can support the causes and organizations they cherish after they are gone.
 If you have assets, you’ll want to be the one to decide how they should be divided… at any age.

-3. I will need to hire a lawyer.
+- I will need to hire a lawyer.
 There are many Legacy gift vehicles that don’t require hiring an attorney.
 Consider making your favorite non-profit a beneficiary of a portion of your life insurance policy or retirement fund.
 This change can usually be made with a single phone call and a signature, no attorney necessary.

-4. My children are getting all my money.
+- My children are getting all my money.
 Every parent wants to make sure their children are financially secure.
 Consider leaving just a portion of your estate to charitable causes.
 A gift like this will leave your children with both financial support and an ethical lesson in the importance building a better world.

-5. I have to be a millionaire to leave a legacy.
+- I have to be a millionaire to leave a legacy.
 The beauty of legacy giving is that you can make a gift of any amount of your estate.
 Whether your estate is worth a few shekels or a few billion, your gift is your legacy.
 And your legacy should live on!

 Sustain the synagogue life you treasure with a gift to KBI in your Will, retirement account or life insurance policy.